 Step 1 From the FibreChannel menu, choose Storage Manager.

 The Storage Manager window opens.

 Step 2 Expand the SRP Hosts folder.

 Step 3 Select the host with the target access that you want to edit.

 Step 4 Click the Targets tab.

 Step 5 Double-click the target entry to which you want to grant or deny the initiator access.

 The IT Properties window opens.

 Step 6 Click the button next to the Port Mask field.

 The Select Port(s) window opens.

 Step 7 Check the check boxes of the ports through which you want to grant the initiator access to the target; uncheck the check boxes through which you want to deny the initiator access to the target.
-The WWNN, WWPN (per initiator per gateway) and VSAN ID of the entry appear.

 Step 8 Click Ok , and then click Apply .